Ryo-N7/Ryo-N7.github.io/_posts/2017-09-10-sakura-bloom.md

 ![Imgur](https://i.imgur.com/1lGPG0Y.png)

-For this article I will try to recreate this graphic but with my own twist.
+For this article I will try to recreate this graphic but with my own twist(s).
 Thankfully the raw data is made available by the original author of the research paper documenting this phenomenon, Dr. Yasuyuki Aono from Osaka Prefecture University.
 The dataset can be downloaded from [here](http://atmenv.envi.osakafu-u.ac.jp/aono/kyophenotemp4/).

 Let's get started by loading up our trusty packages and data: